MTK911/Attiny85/payloads/KeyLogger/README.md

 #### 1: TimeBomb_KeyLogger.ino:<br>
 A Keylogger based on powershell.
 Works by dropping payload in temporary dir and executing it in background.
 Records keystrokes for set time.
-After time runs out it send the recorded keystrokes to the webhook.site and deletes all the keylogger data from the temporary directory.<br>
+After time runs out it send the recorded keystrokes to the webhook.site and deletes all the keylogger data from the temporary directory. <br>Please note it is now detectable by most Anti-virus programs.
+Only way to make it undetectable is to obfuscate the payload.<br>

 **Instuctions:**<br>
 Before using it make sure the WebHook.site hook is set in keylogger payload which you will find almost at the end of the script.
 Also the